Early Arrivals and Late Departures

 - All furniture must be present, assembled, and available for use.

 Spring Semester: At the end of the spring semester, all students are required to vacate their residence hall rooms and remove all belongings within 24-hours following the completion of their last exam or by the designated closing time (whichever comes first).
 Students who do not depart the residence halls by closing time and do not have approved extensions are subject to fines for late departure, up to $50 for each hour they are late in departing.
-Students who wish to request an extension for a late departure must do by submitting an online request through CNAV/MyHousing at least five days prior to the halls closing.
+Students who wish to request an extension for a late departure must do by submitting an online request through CNAV/MyHousing/Application at least five days prior to the halls closing.
 Residential & First-Year Programs staff will review all requests and determine whether students will be granted permission for a late departure.
+If approved, students may be subject to a late departure fee.

 Before departing campus for the summer, students must clean their entire room and/or apartment and remove all non-college furniture and trash.
 All furniture that was dismantled must be reassembled.